Wondering what it’s like to fly Finnair Business Class? Ride along with me and I’ll share why I think it’s totally worth the splurge!

 One of my favorite perks of flying business class was having access to the Finnair lounge.
 Because I’m one of those people who gets to the airport super early, this gave me a place to plug in a work for a couple hours before it was time to board.

-I was really just happy to have a quite place to work but then I walked in and saw the everything the lounge had to offer, from food and drink to views overlooking the NYC skyline.
+I was really just happy to have a quiet place to work but then I walked in and saw the everything the lounge had to offer, from food and drink to views overlooking the NYC skyline.

 First the food.
 There was a great selection that included everything from salmon to salads.